domainic/domainic/docs/projects/README.md

 # Projects

+This directory tracks active initiatives and development efforts in the Domainic ecosystem.
+Projects are how we organize and track major development efforts, serving as:

+1. Collection of related epics/stories for a specific initiative
+2. Iteration planning and scheduling
+3. Progress and milestone tracking

-This directory contains documentation for all Domainic [Github projects](https://github.com/domainic/domainic/projects) and their development updates.
-Each project directory includes detailed information about project goals, progress, and significant changes.
+Each project directory contains detailed documentation about goals, progress updates, and significant changes.
+Projects are linked to [Github project boards](https://github.com/domainic/domainic/projects) for task management.

 ## Active Projects